-The assessment was undertaken using information provided by Council at the time of writing.
-As part of an ongoing improvement process, Council are committed to formalising this preliminary hazard identification & assessment process by undertaking an environmental risk assessment workshop involving key Council staff at a later date.
+The assessment has been undertaken using information provided by Council at the time of writing.
+As part of an ongoing improvement process, Council is committed to formalising this preliminary hazard identification & assessment process by undertaking an environmental risk assessment workshop involving key Council staff at a later date following the construction of the planned new STP.